tlyng/bobtemplates.digipub/README.rst

 Some answers to bob's questions can be pre-filled based on global configuration so you don't have to answer them every time.
 You can store this configuration either on you local computer, or if you are working in a team, somewhere online.
-We, at `NiteoWeb Ltd.`_, for example, have these answers always available for us at http://www.niteoweb.com/mrbob.ini.
+We, at `Digi Publishing AS`_, for example, have these answers always available for us at http://www.digipub.no/mrbob.ini.

 Creating a Plone add-on package